Colors of Costa Rica 9-Day Photography Workshop

 © Ellie Stone - Aperture Academy Instructor

 Day 1 - Arrive in San José, at the Juan Santamaria International Airport (also known as San José International Airport).
 After passing through immigration, there will be a Costa Rica Expeditions representative to greet you and give you a sticker to facilitate clearing customs.
 When you exit the building, you'll see a Costa Rica Expeditions guide, who will take you to your hotel.
 NOTE: you'll recognize your guide by his bright orange or yellow shirt, and the sign he'll be holding with your name on it.
 You can count on your guide being there -- even if your flight arrives early, or quite late -- no matter how late.
 After all, it's our first chance to show you that your experience, and every part of your itinerary, will go smoothly.
-Your guide will take you to your hotel, where you will enjoy a welcome dinner, and orientation with Scott, Ellie, and your expert guides.
+Your guide will take you to your hotel, where you will enjoy a welcome dinner, and orientation with your expert guides.

-Day 2 - San Jose to Bosque de Paz.
+Day 2 - San José to Bosque de Paz.
 Spend the morning in the lush and always blooming gardens at the hotel Bougainvillea.
 After your macro lenses and creative juices have sufficiently warmed up, we'll depart on a 2-1/2 hour drive to Bosque de Paz (translates to "Forest of Peace").
 After lunch, we'll photograph in the nearby Catarata del Toro.
 On site is an impressive 300 ft. waterfall that plunges into the crater of an extinct volcano.
 Also as impressive are the gardens and many species of hummingbirds that call Catarata del Toro their home.

 Day 3 - Bosque de Paz.
 We'll spend the morning in this privately owned 1,800 acre biological preserve, that shares over 300 species of birds, beautiful cascading creeks, and exquisite orchid gardens.
 During the afternoon, we'll visit the adjacent El Silencio preserve and hike the waterfall trails, through the cloud forest mist, in search of hidden waterfalls.
 They say every waterfall has a signature melody, and the tour follows the Saca Trail, which touches upon La Melodia, El Silencio, and La Promesa waterfalls, where we'll enjoy their distinct beauty and unique serenades.